vhx/community-api-documentation/tos.md

 ## 3. Proprietary Rights

 a.
 VHX Rights.
-For purposes of the Terms of Service, “Intellectual Property Rights” shall mean any and all rights existing from time to time under patent law, copyright law, semiconductor chip protection law, moral rights law, trade secret law, trademark law, unfair competition law, publicity rights law, privacy rights law, and any and all other proprietary rights, and any and all applications, renewals, extensions and restorations thereof, now or hereafter in force and effect worldwide.
+For purposes of the Terms of Service, "Intellectual Property Rights" shall mean any and all rights existing from time to time under patent law, copyright law, semiconductor chip protection law, moral rights law, trade secret law, trademark law, unfair competition law, publicity rights law, privacy rights law, and any and all other proprietary rights, and any and all applications, renewals, extensions and restorations thereof, now or hereafter in force and effect worldwide.
 As between You and VHX, You acknowledge that VHX or its licensors own all right, title and interest, including without limitation all Intellectual Property Rights, in and to the VHX API and all output and executables of the VHX API (excluding any software components developed by you which do not themselves incorporate the VHX API or any output or executables of the VHX API) and that You shall not acquire any right, title, or interest in or to the VHX API, except as expressly set forth in the Terms of Service.

 b.
 Brand Feature License.
-For purposes of the Terms of Service, “Brand Features” shall be defined as the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party from time to time.
+For purposes of the Terms of Service, "Brand Features" shall be defined as the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party from time to time.
 VHX hereby grants to You a nontransferable, nonsublicenseable, nonexclusive license during the Term to display VHX’s Brand Features for the purpose of promoting or advertising that You use the Service in accordance with this Section 3(b) and for the purpose of fulfilling Your obligations under Section 3(c) below.
 You hereby grant to VHX a nontransferable, nonexclusive license during the Term to use Your Brand Features to advertise that You are using the VHX API.

 In using VHX Brand Features, you may not: